This section covers the necessary procedures for administration of the SPTO courses, exams and certifications.

 Candidates who become SPTO qualified are entitled to become listed on a SPTO register held by PWTAG.

-The fee for this is £5 for five years and is paid by the training organisation.
-Registered SPTOs will be reminded prior to the end of their five-year term that they must update the currency of their qualification.
+The fee for this is £5 (+VAT) for three years and is paid by the training organisation.
+Registered SPTOs will be reminded prior to the end of their three-year term that they must update the currency of their qualification.

-The accredited training organisation, and not PWTAG, will provide updates.
+The PWTAG Approved Training Organisation, and not PWTAG, will provide updates.